 Our mission is to close the gaps that prevent vulnerable and oppressed from accessing healthcare information.
 We want to see that millions of children live beyond 5 years of life; that children are spared of preventable disabling hearing or vision loss, or that a mother learns that proper healthcare means the difference of her infant living or dying beyond 28 days of life.
 Our goal is to empower the rural poor with healthcare knowledge so that communities will thrive and children will live.

-We offer sustainable solutions by bringing the classroom to the village, teaching self-sufficiency and building self-esteem while transforming the impoverished, illiterate and neglected to become significant contributors to society.
+We offer sustainable solutions by bringing the classroom to the villagers, teaching self-sufficiency and building self-esteem while transforming the impoverished, illiterate and neglected to become significant contributors to society.

-“Thousands upon thousands of lives are being changed everyday when we give the gift of knowledge.
+“Thousands upon thousands of lives are being changed everyday when we share the gift of knowledge.
 Every human being deserves to have an education, and we are making sure that it happens.“

 Susan Stasi, CEO, Rose Academies

 Rose Academies is a non-profit charitable organization, #47-1655454.

 1042 Lewis Street, Santa Clara, CA 95050/ https://www.roseacademies.org